Tephaany/neuron_systemstatus/README.md

 # intelora-system-status

-A neuron for Intelora to tell you system data
+A Neuron for giving a report about the system data

 Shamelessly inspired from https://github.com/edouardpoitras/jasper-status